fsharp/fslang-design/CoreLibraryFunctions.md

 There is a [proposal](https://fslang.uservoice.com/forums/245727-f-language/suggestions/5663997-make-fsharp-core-collection-functions-for-list-ar) to make the functions defined in the List, Array and Seq modules in FSharp.Core.dll more regular.

 The F# 2.x and 3.x philosophy for these functions was somewhat irregular.
-The majority of functions (e.g. groupBy, averageBy) for Seq, but some were not present on List and Array (e.g. groupBy).
-This leads to awkward code where Seq-producing functions are used when List is an input.
+The majority of functions (e.g. map, filter, groupBy, averageBy) were defined for Seq, but some were not present on List and Array (e.g. groupBy).
+This leads to awkward code where Seq-producing functions are used even when List is an input.
+Seq.groupBy is a particular example.

 Also, some functions were not defined on Seq, even though they exist in List or Array.